tssai-lab/CrowdwiseKit/README.md

 ## learn
 Learn prediction models from the crowdsourced labeled data.
 The part mainly focuses on end-to-end crowdsourcing learning models.

+- **CrowdLayer**:A novel general-purpose crowd layer to train deep neural networks end-to-end.
+Ref.
+"Deep Learning from Crowds.
+AAAI-2018."

+- **CoNAL**:Crowdsourcing model by an end-to-end learning solution with two types of noise adaptation layers.
+Ref.
+"Learning from Crowds by Modeling Common Confusions.
+AAAI-2021."

 - **CGNNAT**: An end-to-end crowdsourcing learning model using graph neural networks with an attention mechanism.
 Ref. " Learning from crowds using graph neural networks with attention mechanism.
 IEEE Transactions on Big Data.
 2025."
+- **CCC**:Coupled Confusion Correction, where two models are simultaneously trained to correct the confusion matrices learned by each other.
+Via bi-level optimization, the confusion matrices learned by one model can be corrected by the distilled data from the other.
+Ref.
+"Coupled Confusion Correction: Learning from Crowds with Sparse Annotations.
+AAAI-2024."

 - **MACLU**:  Multi-label active learning from crowds.
 Ref. " Multi-label active learning from crowds for secure IIoT.
 Ad Hoc Networks.
 2021."

+- **TAIDTM**:Estimating annotator- and instance-dependent transfer matrices via knowledge transfer to address the label noise problem when learning from crowdsourced data.
+Ref.
+"Transferring Annotator- and Instance-Dependent Transition Matrix for Learning From Crowds.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+2024"

 ## Incentive
 The incentive method for federated crowdsourcing.